 Eventually, Robert came home from the war and fulfilled his promise to his brother.
 He assembled the comic books and meticulously packed them and stored them away in an attic for over half a century.”

-A lot of collecting community sleuthing (and some speculation) eventually narrowed the origin of the collection down to Cleveland, Ohio.
+A lot of collecting community sleuthing based on various signatures on the covers, distributor stamps and a promotional book that was only available locally eventually narrowed the origin of the collection down to two brothers in Cleveland, Ohio with the surname Mezzopera.
 Regardless of the last name of Robert and his brother Junie the story is a touching one of love for family and the real life tragedies of war.

 The highest prices fetched so far: